nylas/nylas-ruby/README.md

 )
 ```

+If you do not pass any scopes, then the SDK will default to using all of them.

 ### Handling Errors
 The Nylas API uses conventional HTTP response codes to indicate success or failure of an API request.
 The ruby gem raises these as native exceptions.